Andrew Knight urges producers to give writers space to be creative

 Screenwriter and producer Andrew Knight’s key message to the audience at last week’s Screen Forever conference was that the creative process isn’t linear, and unique projects can only happen when producers “back talent, not quarantine it”.

-Knight, who gave the Screen Producer Australia conference’s inaugural David Lyle Oration (billed as the ‘alternative’ to the Hector Crawford Memorial Lecture), spoke to the room about the creative process – something he said is non-procedural and makes “the brain hurt”.
+Knight, who gave the Screen Producers Australia conference’s inaugural David Lyle Oration (billed as the ‘alternative’ to the Hector Crawford Memorial Lecture), spoke to the room about the creative process – something he said is non-procedural and makes “the brain hurt”.

 However, Knight, who has penned projects such as Ride Like A Girl, Hacksaw Ridge, Ali’s Wedding Rake, Jack Irish and The Water Diviner, argued that many producers – with a reference in jest to ex-lawyers, accountants and line producers – aren’t aware of what the writer’s creative process truly involves.